-In this figure, the yellow point on the left side of the ground refers to goal keeper.
-The orange line refers to rear guard line which is consist of defenders.
-The red line refers to middle guard line which is consist of midfielders.
-The black line refers to forward line which is consist of forwards.
+In this figure, the yellow point on the left side of the ground refers to the goal keeper.
+The orange line refers to the rear guard line which is consist of defenders.
+The red line refers to the middle guard line which is consist of midfielders.
+The black line refers to the forward line which is consist of forwards.
 The blue point on the right of the picture is the ball.

 Pass Data